RatseerOfRattesse/COAWiki/docs/Worldbuilding/Political Entities/Criodun.md

 ## Governance

 Every reality in the Criodun has elect a leader, to run in the completely randomized election of the Criodun's twelve-person council.
 The elections run every cosmic year, to ensure that no leader tries to abuse their power- not that they could do much.
 Out of 16 million realities, there's bound to be somebody unhappy with an abusive leader.
+It’s an authoritarian government, where the military might of every reality is the backing power.
+If the council stays good, they get to stick around.

 ## Motives